momopay/momo/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

-Binary:              `/usr/bin/desired`
+Binary:              `/usr/bin/momod`
 Configuration file:  `/etc/momocore/momo.conf`
-Data directory:      `/var/lib/desired`
+Data directory:      `/var/lib/momod`
-PID file:            `/var/run/desired/momod.pid` (OpenRC and Upstart) or `/var/lib/desired/momod.pid` (systemd)
+PID file:            `/var/run/momod/momod.pid` (OpenRC and Upstart) or `/var/lib/momod/momod.pid` (systemd)
-Lock file:           `/var/lock/subsys/desired` (CentOS)
+Lock file:           `/var/lock/subsys/momod` (CentOS)

 The configuration file, PID directory (if applicable) and data directory should all be owned by the momocore user and group.
 It is advised for security reasons to make the configuration file and data directory only readable by the momocore user and group.
-Access to momo-cli and other desired rpc clients can then be controlled by group membership.
+Access to momo-cli and other momod rpc clients can then be controlled by group membership.

 3b) Mac OS X

-Binary:              `/usr/local/bin/desired`
+Binary:              `/usr/local/bin/momod`
 Configuration file:  `~/Library/Application Support/MOMOCore/momo.conf`
 Data directory:      `~/Library/Application Support/MOMOCore`
 Lock file:           `~/Library/Application Support/MOMOCore/.lock`